adamchainz/django-upgrade/README.rst

 ``--list-fixers``
 -----------------

-This option makes django-upgrade list all available fixers’ names and then exit.
+List all available fixers’ names and then exit.
 All other options are ignored when listing fixers.

 For example: